davorg/dmp/chapters/chapter04.md

 dollar sign (`$`) matches at the end of the data.
-To match an email header line which consists of a string such as “From”, “To”, or “Subject” followed by a colon, an optional space and some more text, you could use a regular expression like this: !!!
-FOOTNOTE 5 You could also write this as `/^.+?: ?.+$/`, but we don’t cover the syntax for nongreedy matching until later in the chapter. !!!
+To match an email header line which consists of a string such as “From”, “To”, or “Subject” followed by a colon, an optional space and some more text, you could use a regular expression like this:

 	/\^[\^:]+: ?.+\$/

 which matches the start of the line followed by at least one noncolon character, followed by a colon, an optional space, and at least one other character before the end of the line.

+You could also write this as `/^.+?: ?.+$/`, but we don’t cover the syntax for nongreedy matching until later in the chapter.

 Other special terms can be used to match at word boundaries.
 The term `\b` matches only at the start or end of a word (*i.e.*, between a `\w`